-All-electric autonomous refrigerated trailer comes to the UK
+All-electric autonomous refrigerated trailer comes to the UK24th February 2021

 UK: Carrier Transicold is collaborating with temperature-controlled vehicle specialist Gray & Adams in a demonstrator programme for its Vector eCool fully autonomous, all-electric engineless refrigerated trailer system.